plone/volto/docs/source/blocks/examples/index.md

 This part of the documentation shows some examples of custom blocks that you can use as a base to develop your own blocks.

+These blocks have been tested using Volto 18.4.0.

 ```{toctree}
 :maxdepth: 1